SwarmStorm/awesome/README.md

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

-*   [superagent-ai/superagent](https://github.com/superagent-ai/superagent) - Runtime protection for AI agents and copilots - inspect prompts, validate tool calls, and block threats in real time.
+*   [superagent-ai/superagent](https://github.com/superagent-ai/superagent) - Purpose-trained models that secure your applications and keep them compliant — with low-latency, production-ready performance.

 ## Python